How many are homeless in California?

 Looking to start the conversation?
 Contact Roger Kinoshita

-, Jamboree’s Jamboree’s Business Development Director.How many are homeless in Orange County, CA?
+, Jamboree's Vice President of Real Estate Acquisitions.How many are homeless in Orange County, CA?

 count.What are special needs of the homeless?

-While there are many perspectives on the cause of homelessness, a problem that affects millions nationwide, many leading advocates do agree on one thing: we can end chronic homelessness in the U.S. It may take many different approaches but long-term solutions are not only possible, they are working well, helping to turn the tide for the thousands who are homeless or at risk of homelessness.
+: an experiment by the mayor of Aurora, CO, who lived on the streets for a week, and evidence that shows why housing first can end cycles of homelessness.
+While there are many perspectives on the cause of homelessness, a problem that affects millions nationwide, many leading advocates do agree on one thing: the evidence shows we can end chronic homelessness in the U.S. It may take many different approaches, but long-term solutions are not only possible, they are working well, helping to turn the tide for the thousands who are homeless or at risk of homelessness.
 These are people with a disabling condition who have been homeless for at least a year or have experienced multiple episodes of homelessness within the last three years.

 At Jamboree, we believe Permanent Supportive Housing results

 in better outcomes and is more cost-effective than supporting homeless on the streets.
 Why?
 Simply put: Permanent Supportive Housing is permanent